guslafda/Corpus_Christi_data/README.md

 # Corpus_Christi_data

-In this repository, I am publishing data generated with the BERT model XPL, which is a version of LatinBERT retrained on the *Patrologia Latina* corpus from the *Corpus Corporum* project, kindly made available to me by Philip Roelli at the University of Zürich (https://mlat.uzh.ch/browser?path=/38).
+In this repository, I am publishing data generated for my MA thesis with the BERT model XPL, which is a version of LatinBERT retrained on the *Patrologia Latina* corpus from the *Corpus Corporum* project, kindly made available to me by Philip Roelli at the University of Zürich (https://mlat.uzh.ch/browser?path=/38).

 The data is a compilation of nouns and adjectives which have possibly undergone a semantic shift under the effect of Christianity.
 Note that some of them are false-positive, hence these word lists need to be verified in a qualitative analysis.